saki-takano/ansible-policy/README.md

 - `check_collection_policy` [yml](./examples/check_project/policies/check_collection.yml): Check if only authorized collections are used
 - `check_become_policy` [yml](./examples/check_project/policies/check_become.yml): check if `become: true` is used and check if only `trusted user` is used

-ansible-policy transpile these policybooks into OPA policy automatically and evaluate the policies.
+By default, ansible-policy transpiles these policybooks into OPA policies automatically and evaluate them.

 See this [doc](./ansible_policy/policybook/README.md) about Policybook specification.